curtishiga/Predict_Fututre_Sales/README.md

 -Machine_Learning
   - Machine_Learning_Models.ipynb
     - Builds a random forest, XGBoost, and recurrent neural network to predict future sales.
-- Predict Future Sales _ Kaggle_files
-  - (This folder may not be necessary.
-Consider deleting)
 - all
   - This folder contains the original data pulled from Kaggle.
 It provides the training and test sets, sample submission file, and dictionaries for the enumerated shop/items.